Why is a Neuropsychological Assessment helpful

-A Neuropsychological assessment uses specific tests designed to assess for thinking or memory difficulties.
+A neuropsychological assessment uses specific neuropsychological tests designed to assess for thinking or memory difficulties.
 There are lots of reasons why a Neuropsychological assessment would be helpful such as:

 - Does the person have an acquired brain injury (ABI)?

 - What is the impact of this person’s diagnosis (e.g. ABI, medical condition, psychiatric illness) on their thinking and memory skills?

 - What are the person’s strengths and weaknesses relating to memory, concentration, language abilities and decision making?